shamansir/cayley-rust/README.md

 For more examples, see [a test with queries to 30K-Movie database][30kmoviedata-test] and [a test of paths compilation][path-compile-test] sources.

-Also, I'll try to expand this section later.
+Also, I plan to expand this section later.

 # Possible drawbacks